interTwin-eu/DT-Virgo-dags/Final_Release/README.md

 ## Glitchflow package

-The Glitchflow package contains the pipeline classes for training the DT neural network, collecting metrics using mlflow and tensorboard , and then make inference <br>
-for the trained model and generating synthetic glitches .
+The Glitchflow package contains the pipeline classes for training the DT neural network, collecting metrics using mlflow and tensorboard , and then make inference for the trained model and generating synthetic glitches .
 The model is logged to mlflow.

 - Data.py: module containing data structures and methods for data manipulations used in the pipeline
 - Dataloader.py: Itwinai's classes for data loading steps.
 In particular dataset splitting and preprocessing.<br>